pyrsia/pyrsia/readme.md

 Configure your Docker installation to use Pyrsia as a registry mirror.

-On Windows or macOS, open your Docker desktop installation -> Settings -> Docker Engine where Docker allows you to set registry-mirrors.
+On Windows or macOS, open your Docker Desktop -> Settings -> Docker Engine where Docker allows you to set registry-mirrors.
 Configure your node as a registry mirror by adding/editing the following in the configuration: